haagahelia/ohke-teknologiat/05_es6_node_mongo/README.md

 ### Järjestäminen alkamisajan mukaan

 JavaScriptin taulukoilla on valmis `sort`-metodi, jonka avulla sen sisältö voidaan järjestää.
-Tarvitset vain vertailufunktion, joka vertailee kahta tapahtumaa, ja kertoo kumman tulisi olla järjestyksessä ensimmäisenä:
+Tarvitset tapahtumien järjestelemiseksi vertailufunktion, joka vertailee kahta tapahtumaa, ja kertoo kumman tulisi olla järjestyksessä ensimmäisenä:

-> *"The sort() method sorts the elements of an array in place and returns the sorted array."*
+> *"The sort() method sorts the elements of an array in place and returns the sorted array.*
 >
-> *"If compareFunction is supplied, all non-undefined array elements are sorted according to the return value of the compare function.
+> *If compareFunction is supplied, all non-undefined array elements are sorted according to the return value of the compare function.
 If compareFunction(a, b) returns less than 0, sort a to an index lower than b (i.e. a comes first).
 If compareFunction(a, b) returns 0, leave a and b unchanged with respect to each other, but sorted with respect to all different elements."*
 >
 > [MDN web docs.
 Array.prototype.sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)